RSGDATA/Charity-Funding-Predictor/README.md

 that will ascociate with the names in this context so they where dropped.
 ## Compiling, Training, and Evaluating the Model

-How many neurons, layers, and activation functions did you select for your neural network model, and why?
+### How many neurons, layers, and activation functions did you select for your neural network model, and why?

 ### Count of neurons,layer and activation functions for Starter_Code notebook

-* ns=euron count: 40.
-I chose 40 neurons becuase a basic rule of thumb is that the ammount of neurons should be more or less even with the amount of features which is 35.
+* neuron count: 40.
+I chose 40 based on intuition.
 * layer count: 1 input, 1 hidden, 1 output.
 I thought that a good default number is one hiden layer.
-* function count:2 "relu", 1 "sigmoid"> I chose relu and sigmoid becuase they are the most common and reliable activation functions
+* function count:2 "relu", 1 "sigmoid"> I chose relu and sigmoid becuase they are the most common and very reliable activation functions

 <img width="500" alt="Screen Shot 2022-08-07 at 4 22 59 PM" src="https://user-images.githubusercontent.com/96738642/183311421-c561c556-9f59-4276-88ba-abf9e2d0fa45.png">

 ### Count of neurons,layer and activation functions for Starter_Code notebook

 * nuron count: 60.
-To try and raise my accuracy score I raised the numbers of neurons
+To try and raise my accuracy score I raised the numbers of neurons, this was an experiment and the  increase of neurons do not neccesarily equate to  improved performance in the model.
 * layer count: 1 input, 2 hidden, 1 output.
 I chose to add a 1 hidden layer to the model in hopes that it would improve the score
 * activation function count: 3 "tanh", 1 "sigmoid".
 I chose tanh becuase in the previous notebook I chose relu and is an eperiment in an atempt to raise the models score